The Horse-Devil and the Witch: Ossetian people

 In a tale from the Ossetians titled "Злотокудрый юноша" or "Златокудрый юноша" ("The Golden-Haired Youth"), an Aldar announces his intentions to marry his three daughters.
-The two elders find suitable husbands for them, while the youngest points to a lame and lousy horse grazing at the edge of the village.
+The two elders find suitable husbands for themselves, while the youngest points to a lame and lousy horse grazing at the edge of the village.
 She marries the horse, and, at night, the horse takes off his skin to become a golden-haired youth, but, in the morning, wears the horseskin again.
 This goes on for some time, to the girl's grief.
 She consults with a кулбадагус ("kulbadagus"), who advises her to burn the horseskin.
 The girl lights a fire and tosses the animal skin to burn it.
 Her husband awakens, admonishes his wife, turns into a bird and flies away.
 Time passes, and the girl is grieving for her lost husband, when she sees a raven fly over.
 She asks the raven if it saw a golden-feathered bird.
 The raven says it didn't.
 Later, she asks a swallow, which also does not know, and finally a sparrow.
 The sparrow tells her it saw the golden-feathered husband, and that she can go to where he is by baking three honey cakes and praying to God to change her into a sparrow.
 The girl follows the instructions, turns into a bird, and, guided by the little bird, reaches a distant house.
 The sparrow says it must depart, but before it leaves, it advises the girl to enter the house where her husband is and to toss her ring into his jug.
 The girl turns back into human, enters the house and sees her husband; she tosses her golden ring inside the jug and hides.
 The husband wakes up, sees the ring in the jug, and beckons three times for his wife.
 She appears after the third call.
 The husband warns her that his mother, a creature with large tusks, will eat her, and bids her to hide.
 The mother enters the room and tells the golden-haired youth to show her where the girl is, since she can smell her.
 The youth makes his mother promise on her nameless sister not to harm his wife.
 The girl is introduced to her.
 Some time later, the mother forces her to clean their large house, by weeping over the floor then sweeping.
 Her husband tells her to sprinkle the floor with saltwater first.
 The mother then goes to sleep.
 The youth takes a dagger and kills the creature.
 Several skulls (from her victims) roll around the place.
 The youth takes a whip and cracks it against the skulls to resurrect the slain people.
 The youth explains that the creature was not his mother, but a witch who turned him into a lame horse.